 In April 2011, the Authority entered into a twenty-year operating lease for central office space.
 Under the lease, the Authority paid \$36,000 upon the execution of the lease and will incur monthly rental expense with escalating monthly rental payments starting at \$600 in the initial year to \$1,800 in the final year.
 Additionally, the Authority has made substantial leasehold improvements.
-The operating lease agreement, as amended in February 2014, includes a clawback provision in which the lessor may terminate the lease by providing the Authority one hundred eighty days notice and paying a buyout fee.
-The buyout fee at the beginning of the lease amendment was \$360,000 with a \$1,000 monthly decrease during the first five years of the lease term and a \$2,000 monthly decrease thereafter.
-As of June 30, 2019 and 2018, the remaining buyout fee was \$228,000 and \$252,000, respectively.
+Subsequent to June 30, 2020, the Authority entered into a purchase agreement, on September 30, 2020, with the lessor of the central office space to acquire the property outright.
+The purchase price of the office space was \$212,000.